-- Is Continuous Integration (CI) in place for the projects and the shared components?
+- Is Continuous Integration (CI) in place for the projects, micro-frontends and the shared components?

 - What is Git workflow in place on the projects' repositories and the shared components' repository?

-There are two main workflows you can use to share UI components with Bit:
+There are three main workflows you can use to share UI components with Bit:

-- A workflow to use when there is a centralized component library that multiple projects would like to use.
+- A workflow to use when multiple projects would like to share a centralized component library.

 You can mix and match specific features from each workflow or design your own.